HMS-Core/hms-scene-DDGI-demo/README.md

 - Initialization: Getthe Vulkan environment context and initialize the DDGI SDK.
 - Preparations:
   - Create textures.
 One is for saving the DDGI irradiance and the other is for saving the normal and depth.
-Then pass the resolution and the handle of textures to the DDGI SDK.
+Then pass the resolution and the handle of textures to the DDGI SDK;
-  - Convert the rendering data into the format required by the DDGI SDK, call the correct API function to pass the data to the DDGI SDK, and call the **Prepare** function of the DDGI SDK to parse the input data.
+  - Convert the rendering data into the format required by the DDGI SDK, call the correct API function to pass the data to the DDGI SDK, and call the **Prepare** function of the DDGI SDK to parse the input data;
   - Set parameters of the DDGI algorithm and pass them to the DDGI SDK.
 - Rendering:
-  - Update the camera and light source information.
+  - Update the camera and light source information;
   - Call the **Render** function of the DDGI SDK to perform rendering.
 The rendering result will be saved in the textures created in the preparations phase.

 The final result of direct lighting and DDGI indirect lighting is shown in the following figure.